Shawn Graham: The election campaign

 Bernard Lord announced on August 10, 2006, that an election would be held on September 18, 2006, due to the pending resignation of Conservative MLA Peter Mesheau from the legislature that would have created another minority government.

 Graham had already started a campaign in earnest, having announced his energy platform on August 8 and having nominated several candidates already.
 With the election call, the party gave him the authority to appoint the 25 MLAs seeking re-election as candidates bringing the total number of nominated Liberal candidates to 30 of 55.
 Graham said he would pursue education, economic development and energy as three key issues during the campaign.

 Graham stated that if he did not win the election, he would resign as Liberal leader.

 Graham won the 2006 election by taking 29 out of the 55 seats in the legislature despite the Liberals narrowly trailing the Progressive Conservatives in the popular vote.

 Premier of New Brunswick

 Graham was elected premier under a platform called the Charter for Change, he pledged to focus on "the three Es": energy, education and the economy.
 He also pledged to make the province self-sufficient, that is to no longer depend on federal equalization payments, by 2026.

 Though they won the election with a slight deficit in the popular vote, upon taking office, the Liberals surged in popularity.
-In December 2006, a poll showed the Liberals had surged to a lead of 65–27 in opinion polls, thereafter polls have showed the Liberals ahead by a minimum of 17%.
+In December 2006, a poll showed the Liberals had surged to a lead of 65–27 in opinion polls, thereafter polls have shown the Liberals ahead by a minimum of 17%.

 Graham's Liberals maintained the lead in a number of polls despite addressing a number of controversial issues such as post-secondary education reform, French second-language education, a bailout of a credit union and the restructuring of the province's public health care administration.